 Astounding news!
-In an instant their fears were turned to exultation, to anticipation, exhilaration, excitement and great joy!
+In an instant their fear was turned to exultation, anticipation, excitement and great joy!

-The message of the shepherds for us, at least in part, is this.
-When God interrupts our day-to-day routine with a word of hope and promise we would do well to act in haste to respond to it, to act resolutely and without hesitation.
+The message of the Shepherds for us is, when God interrupts our day to day routine with a Word of hope and promise we would do well to act in haste to respond to it, to act resolutely and without hesitation.
 This is not to say we should act capriciously or without reasonable care.
 We are always warned to test the spirits to be discerning of the things we hear.
 Are they of God?
-Do they agree and line up with the Scriptures, and are they consistent with the nature and character of God?
+Do they agree and line up with Scripture, are they consistent with the nature and character of God?